archivesspace/archivesspace/README.md

 # Further documentation

-Additional deployment documentation can be found on the ArchivesSpace wiki at [https://github.com/archivesspace/archivesspace/wiki](https://github.com/archivesspace/archivesspace/wiki).
+Additional documentation can be found on the ArchivesSpace wiki at [https://github.com/archivesspace/archivesspace/wiki](https://github.com/archivesspace/archivesspace/wiki).

 A document describing the architecture of ArchivesSpace is published